HL7/US-Core/source/pages/_includes/us-core-provenance-intro.md

 **Profile specific implementation guidance:**

-* If a system receives a provider as free text they must capture who sent them the information as the organization.
+* If a system receives a provider in `Provenance.agent.who` as free text they must capture who sent them the information as the organization.
 On request they  **SHALL** provide this organization as the source and **MAY** include the free text provider.

 ### Examples